Three-Dimensional Ultrasound Matrix Imaging

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}}

-This document provides further information on: (\textit{i}) the UMI workflow; (\textit{ii}) the comparison between iterative time reversal and phase reversal; (\textit{iii}) on the bias of the $\mathbf{T}-$matrix estimator; (\textit{iv}) the comparison between a multi-scale and local analysis of wave distortions; (\textit{v}) the impact of the confocal filter; (\textit{vi}) the effect of an incompleteness of the illumination basis.
+This document provides further information on: (\textit{i}) the UMI workflow; {(\textit{ii}) the RPSF and the common midpoint basis}; (\textit{iii}) the comparison between iterative time reversal and phase reversal; (\textit{iv}) the bias of the $\mathbf{T}-$matrix estimator; (\textit{v}) the comparison between a multi-scale and local analysis of wave distortions; (\textit{vi}) the impact of the confocal filter; (\textit{vii}) the effect of an incompleteness of the illumination basis.